Choukas69/Verso/README.md

 # Verso
 Verso is a simple social network made by Juan (alias Choukas69).

-The folder lib/VFram contains the project's framework.
+The lib/VFram folder contains the project's framework.
+The src folder contains the project's sources.